 Here's how to deal with a bad review:

 Fake reviews, unfortunately, have been part of the online world.

 We got a 2-star review this year on our Facebook page.
 The reviewer said:

 "Absolute c**p.
-Can’t believe I was banned from melee attacks.
+I can’t believe I was banned from melee attacks.
 Nowhere does it say I can’t use them in combat.
 Won’t be coming back.
-Very unhappy"
+Very unhappy."My reply:

 Encourage your customers to post about their positive experiences, just like Elise did.